Frequently Asked Questions

 Do you offer breeding rights?

-SpaySecure can pursue legal mediation/arbitration if buyer is found in breach of the contract.
+SpaySecure tracks compliance and confirms sterilization.
+SpaySecure will pursue legal mediation/arbitration if a buyer is found to be in breach of the contract.
+Please visit their website for more information.

 How Do I Acclimate my Kitten?